davidmcclure/literary-interior/writing/stanford/ws.md

 This looks about right, really, though it's interesting to see it shake out of the data so organically.
 In the most schematic sense, then, can we say that -- novels begin with description, pass through a middle filled with speaking and thinking, and then circle back to description at the end?
 The center of the novel is human discourse -- inter-personal (speech) and intra-personal (thought) -- bookended by physical description and action?

 Other things are more mysterious.
-For example, it appears that gender, in some sense, has distributional patterns across narrative time.
+For example, it appears that gender has distributional patterns across narrative time.
 What should be made, for instance, of the fact that "her" is basically flat across the novel, but then spikes suddenly at the end:

 ![](images/her.png)

-Whereas "him" rises linearly across the text, and then craters in the last 5%?
+Whereas "him" rises in a remarkably linear way across the text, and then craters in the last 5%?

 ![](images/him.png)